Circle of Security Parenting®

 Frequently Asked Questions

-• This group is designed for parents and caregivers of babies and toddlers aged 6 months to 2 years old.
-In the future, I may offer groups for older toddlers and preschool-aged children, as well.
+• This group is designed for parents and caregivers of babies 6 months and older, through toddlers.

 • You will get the most out of the group if you attend consistently, as each session builds on the last.
 That said, I understand that life happens, and if you miss a session that is okay!